NBISweden/workshop-reproducible-research/docs/snakemake.md

 ## The basics
 In this part of the tutorial we will create a very simple workflow from scratch, in order to show the fundamentals of how Snakemake works.
 The workflow will take two files as inputs, `a.txt` and `b.txt`, and the purpose is to convert the text in the files to upper case and then to concatenate them.

-First make an empty file named `Snakefile`, which will contain the workflow, and the two input files containing some arbitrary text.
+Run the following shell commands.
+The first one will make an empty file named `Snakefile`, which will later contain the workflow.
+The second and third commands generate two files containing some arbitrary text.

 ```bash
 touch Snakefile